algolia/algoliasearch-client-cmd/README.md

  * **attributesToSnippet**: (array of strings) default list of attributes to snippet alongside the number of words to return (syntax is 'attributeName:nbWords')<br/>By default no snippet is computed.
  * **attributesToIndex**: (array of strings) the list of fields you want to index.<br/>By default all textual and numerical attributes of your objects are indexed, but you should update it to get optimal results.<br/>This parameter has two important uses:
   * *Limit the attributes to index*.<br/>For example if you store a binary image in base64, you want to store it and be able to retrieve it but you don't want to search in the base64 string.
   * *Control part of the ranking*.<br/>Matches in attributes at the beginning of the list will be considered more important than matches in attributes further down the list.
+In one attribute, matching text at the beginning of the attribute will be considered more important than text after, you can disable this behavior if you add your attribute inside `unordered(AttributeName)`, for example `attributesToIndex:["title", "unordered(text)"]`.
  * **ranking**: (array of strings) controls the way results are sorted.<br/>We have four available criteria:
   * **typo**: sort according to number of typos,
   * **geo**: sort according to decreassing distance when performing a geo-location based search,